omarvsoft/new-architecture-mock-up/config-server/README.md

       password: ${CONFIG_RABBITMQ_PASSWORD}
   ```

-  You must relate these variables  with the kubernetes deployment descriptor (`src/main/fabric8/XXXXX-deployment.yml`)
+  You must relate these variables  with the kubernetes deployment descriptor (`src/main/fabric8/authorization-server-deployment.yml` in this case)

   ```YAML
   - name: CONFIG_RABBITMQ_HOST